kcyeu/rabbitmq-worker/README.md

 RabbitMQ-Worker
 ===============

-> RabbitMQ-Worker as daemon written in PHP.
+> RabbitMQ-Worker as a daemon written in PHP.

 RabbitMQ-Worker runs as a daemon.
 It consumes and digests messages from RabbitMQ then save result to RedisCluster, RedLock algorithm was adopted for distributed lock.